dgitz/eros/doc/Features/Logger/Logger.md

+# Logger

+## Overview
+The eROS Logger gives you a nice way of printing out to console and to text files, to aid in debugging your contnet.

+## Features
 The EROS Logger has the following features:
 * No ROS Dependencies (i.e. can be used in Nodes, Unit Tests, etc).
    * Can be used with ROS Console Output if Installed/Enabled.